evan-sctg/NirnAuctionHouse-ServerLink/README.md

 Q: After bidding on an Item in the auction a message says it was queued and I can sync now in the auction window, what does this mean?

 A: This is to allow you to bid multiple listings at the same time after you are done bidding listings you can click the sync button in the auction window or they will be synced next time you load into a zone, log out, buy an item, or sync the auction data (this is because refreshing is required to communicate with the Server Link (NirnAuctionHouse.exe))

+Q: Is this compatible with MAC?

+A: Not yet, However we have started working on the mac version ...
+I didn't forget about you

 Q: How do I support the developer of this addon?